 To prep kale sprouts for roasting, I drizzle with olive oil and season generously with salt and freshly ground black pepper.
 I then give them a thorough massage so the olive oil covers every little spot and they’re evenly seasoned.

 If you’ve never “massaged” your kale, massaging helps soften it and reduces some of the bitterness.
 Here’s more information from The Huffington Post.

-Kale sprouts are absolutely delicious with only that simple olive oil, salt and pepper treatment.
+Kale sprouts are absolutely delicious with only olive oil, salt and pepper treatment as mentioned above.
 I can’t help but snitch a few before I put them in the oven which inspired me to use them in a salad.
-Craving Caesar!